Public Records & Services in Sherman

 Frequently Asked Questions

 To register to vote in Sherman, Connecticut, residents can register online through the Connecticut Secretary of the State's website, by mail, or in person at the Fairfield County elections office.
 Connecticut requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Connecticut Secretary of the State's voter lookup tool.
-For local municipal elections in Sherman, contact the Fairfield County Clerk's office for schedules and ballot information.
+For local county and state elections (Sherman is an unincorporated community in Fairfield County and does not hold municipal elections), contact the Fairfield County Clerk's office for schedules and ballot information.

-Property records for Sherman, Connecticut are maintained by the Fairfield Town Assessor's Office and the Fairfield County Town Clerk.
-The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Fairfield County, including parcels in Sherman.
+Property records for Sherman, Connecticut are maintained by the Fairfield Town Assessor's Office and the Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Fairfield County, including parcels in Sherman.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Fairfield County Town Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
-Many Connecticut counties provide online property record searches through their county websites.
-For in-person requests, visit the Fairfield County offices at the county courthouse.
+The Many Connecticut counties provide online property record searches through their county websites.
 The Fairfield County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Sherman, Connecticut residents are available through both county and state offices.
 The Connecticut Department of Public Health, Vital Records, located in Hartford, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Connecticut.
 Orders can be placed online, by mail, or in person.
 Locally, the Fairfield County Clerk's office issues marriage licenses and maintains marriage records for Fairfield County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.